c4pt0r/crew/site/_index.md

 Source
 ------

-To get a copy of the latest development code using mercurial, do:
+To get a copy of the latest development code using git, do:

        git clone https://github.com/c4pt0r/crew

 You can also [browse the online repository](https://github.com/c4pt0r/crew).